5 Music Skills With Their Mental Health Benefits

 - Nurture creativity

-- Develop problem solving attitude
+- Develop a problem-solving attitude

 - Increase focus